Unique Properties of Flat Minima in Deep Networks: Warm-Up: Scalar Networks

 where $ \weightsPointVec = [w_1,w_2,\ldots,w_m]^T \in \R^{m} $, and the quadratic loss is minimized when ${f}_{\weightsPointVec^*}(x)=\optmlOperScalar x$, with \( \optmlOperScalar = {\hat{\sigma}_{xy}}/{\hat{\sigma}_x^2} \).
 Thus, the set of global minima is given by

 Observe that these global minima lie within connected valleys.
 For example, in the case of two layers, $\minset$ corresponds to the hyperbola $w_2=\tau/w_1$, shown in Fig.~\ref{fig:2D_example}.
-Certain parts of these valleys are narrower than others, and as predicted by the theory, GD indeed does not converge to a narrow part of the valley, even when initialized very close to such a global minimum.
+Parts of these valleys are sharper than others, and as the theory predicts, GD indeed does not converge to a narrow part of the valley, even when initialized nearby such a global minimum.

 Direct computation (see App.~\ref{appendix:ScalarCaseWidestMinimum}) shows that for $\weightsPointVec\in\minset$,

 Therefore, letting \( \zz = [w_1^{-1},w_2^{-1},\ldots,w_m^{-1}]^T \), we can express the Hessian matrix at a global minimum as